 This optimization has a cost in terms of additional complexity at the vehicle level because it must store overhead RAs and perform the required operations to be able to use them when visiting an area for which the vehicle has a matching overhead RA stored.
-However, it is important to emphasize that the solution does not require any kind of support from the network or other vehicles, and therefore it is fully compatible with legacy GeoSAC systems.
-Because this optimization is local to a vehicle, vehicles implementing this overhearing-assisted optimization will benefit from reduced IP address configuration time, without impacting in any way the performance or operation of other vehicles.
+However, it is important to emphasize that the solution does not require any kind of support from the network or other vehicles, and therefore, it is fully compatible with legacy GeoSAC systems.
+Because this optimization is local to a vehicle, vehicles implementing this overhearing-assisted optimization will benefit from the reduced IP address configuration time without impacting in any way the performance or operation of other vehicles.

-B. Overhearing probability
+B. Overhearing Probability

 We first focus on analytically assessing how probable it is for a node to overhear an RA generated in a neighboring area.
-Let overhearing probability ( $P{oh}$ ) be this probability.
-In this section, we derive an analytical expression for $P{oh}$ .
+Let the overhearing probability $P{\rm oh}$ be this probability.
+In this section, we derive an analytical expression for $P{\rm oh}$ .

-We assume that deploying vehicular networks without dead zones uncovered by an RSU is economically inefficient (at least for non-urban and not densely populated scenarios).
-As we have discussed in Section II-B, vehicles form a self-organized multi-hop network in the ETSI TC ITS architecture.
-This multi-hop network is used to forward (at the ETSI GN layer) the RAs sent by an RSU, which flood its associated geographical area and thereby extend the effective coverage area of the RSU.
+We assume that deploying vehicular networks without dead zones uncovered by an RSU is economically inefficient (at least for nonurban and not densely populated scenarios).
+As we have discussed in Section II-B, vehicles form a self-organized multihop network in the ETSI TC ITS architecture.
+This multihop network is used to forward (at the ETSI GN layer) the RAs sent by an RSU, which flood its associated geographical area and thereby extend the effective coverage area of the RSU.

-We use the following terminology throughout the article (see Fig. 4).
-A vehicle that is located in the area n-1 and must be configured for the area n (i.e., an adjacent area) is called a target.
+We use the following terminology throughout this paper (see Fig. 4).
+A vehicle that is located in the area n - 1 and must be configured for the area n (i.e., an adjacent area) is called a target.
 A forwarder (fwd) is a vehicle placed inside the area n that is also within the radio coverage of the target.
-Let $D{RSU}$ be the distance between two adjacent RSUs, R the wireless communication range, $\beta$ the vehicular density, and v the speed of the vehicles.
+Let $D{RSU}$ be the distance between two adjacent RSUs, R be the wireless communication range, $\beta$ be the vehicular density, and v be the speed of the vehicles.
 A target node successfully overhears an RA when the forwarder receives an RA and forwards it to the target before it enters the area n.
-In order to be able to receive and forward an RA, the forwarder node should have connectivity with the RSU.
-Because this connectivity may involve multiple intermediate nodes (i.e., wireless hops), we call it multi-hop connectivity (mhc).
-Connectivity in ad-hoc networks has been thoroughly studied, but vehicular networks have special characteristics (in particular, the mobility patterns and range of speeds) that require specific analysis.
-Some studies have contributed to the characterization of connectivity in vehicular networks (for example, [22], [23], which focus on inter-vehicle connectivity), but in our paper, we analyze connectivity from the particular viewpoint of address auto-configuration, which requires characterizing the time needed until connectivity with an RSU (a fixed point in the road) is achieved.
+To be able to receive and forward an RA, the forwarder node should have connectivity with the RSU.
+Because this connectivity may involve multiple intermediate nodes (i.e., wireless hops), we call it multihop connectivity (mhc).
+Connectivity in ad hoc networks has been thoroughly studied, but vehicular networks have special characteristics (in particular, mobility patterns and range of speeds) that require specific analysis.
+Some studies have contributed to the characterization of connectivity in vehicular networks (for example, [22] and [23], which focus on intervehicle connectivity), but in this paper, we analyze connectivity from the particular viewpoint of address autoconfiguration, which requires characterizing the time needed until connectivity with an RSU (a fixed point in the road) is achieved.